chandu-rajput/Recommendation-System/README.md

 # 🎬 Movie Recommender System

-A hybrid movie recommendation engine built with Python and Streamlit.
+* A hybrid movie recommendation engine built with Python and Streamlit.
 It balances content similarity with a weighted rating system to ensure recommendations are both relevant and high-quality.

+* "This app uses a Hybrid Filtering approach (Cosine Similarity + IMDb Weighted Ratings) to find your next favorite movie."
 ---

 ## 🚀 Features